Katharine McPhee: 2009–10: Unbroken, TV shows, and movie projects

 During the week of February 8, 2010, in the taped Hollywood Week portion of the ninth season of American Idol, contestant Didi Benami was shown singing "Terrified", a song on the Unbroken album and written by Idol judge Kara DioGuardi.
 As a result of the exposure, digital downloads of the song (the album version featuring Jason Reeves) rose nearly 10 times from the week before, selling about 20,000 copies for the week, for a total of 22,000 sold at that point.
 On February 22, 2010, McPhee appeared in the production of 110 Stories, directed by Mark Freiburger at the Geffen Playhouse in Los Angeles.
 She co-starred alongside Ed Asner, Diane Venora, Gail O'Grady, John Hawkes, Malcolm-Jamal Warner, and many others.
 The play was a benefit to help the victims of the recent Haiti earthquake.
 Proceeds went to the Red Cross of Greater Los Angeles.
 On March 9, 2010, McPhee performed "Surrender" at the White House, in front of President Obama and the First Lady as part of International Women's Day.
 McPhee guest-starred on Community in the episode "Basic Genealogy" as Chevy Chase's character's ex-stepdaughter and potential love interest for Joel McHale's character.
 The episode was broadcast March 11, 2010.

-In April 2010, McPhee made a TV pilot for The Pink House.
-McPhee played Emily, a down-to-earth Midwestern girl new to Manhattan Beach, Los Angeles.
+In April 2010, McPhee made a TV pilot for The Pink House playing Emily, a down-to-earth Midwestern girl new to Manhattan Beach, California.
 The pilot was shot as a possible pickup for the Fall 2010 season and was produced by Conan O'Brien's production company, with O'Brien as executive producer.
 Shooting took place April 9, 2010.
 NBC did not pick up the pilot.

 On May 4, 2010, a new version of the Unbroken song "Terrified" featuring actor Zachary Levi premiered on Entertainment Weeklys website and was made available for purchase on iTunes.
 The accompanying music video premiered on May 7, 2010, on the music video website Vevo.
 In the summer of 2010, McPhee partnered with Feeding America and ConAgra Foods Foundation to help launch the Hunger-Free Summer Initiative, which aimed to help children at risk of hunger during the summer months.
 Throughout the month of July, McPhee traveled around the country to various Feeding America food banks to raise awareness.